huaaaliu/RGBX_Semantic_Segmentation/README.md

 README is on the way...

 ## Publication
-If you use our code, please consider referencing the following paper:
+If you use our code, please consider referencing the following paper [PDF](https://arxiv.org/pdf/2203.04838.pdf):
 ```
 @article{liu2022cmx,
   title={CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers},